muhammadblal433/COMS-3190/Assignment2/README.md

 # Assignment 2 Project Repository – SE/COM S 3190

 Welcome to the Assignment 2 Repository for SE/COM S 3190 - Construction of User Interfaces (Spring 2025).
 This repository contains all the necessary files and resources for completing Assignment 2 - Movie Review Manager Web Application.
+This project can be accessed via LiveShare on VSCode.

 ## 📚 Project Overview